 I believe modew energy would be very beneficial to our county, I worked at port neal for 26 years.
 I believe coal fired plants are second only to mediate plants.
-The wind milits and solute only makes brookinhundsway cited off the peyers back.
-The wind count of thempt of the period of the peyers back.
-The wind count of the peyers back.
-The visit of the peyers back.
-The wind be more occorrelated than either and the indications wouldn't be clustered with old visit militing to rother penels.
-And store, mayor of Correctionable.

-waverere with one swar mitter or soler panels.
+The wind milits and solar only makes brookenhauletweey did not the peyers back.
+The wind count of thempt of the peyers back.
+The wind count of thempt of the peyers back.
+The wind count of the peyers back for peyers back and the facilities of world be more occorrelated than either and the facilities out of the facilities out of the facilities out of the facilities out of the facilities out the facilities out the facilities of the facilities waverere with one swar mitter or soler panels.
 Ken Blauer, maybe of ConnectionNile.